Jacob Abraham de Mist: Resignation

-In September 1804 De Mist laid down his authority as commissioner-general so that the governor would have greater freedom to act.
-An overriding question was how best to prepare defenses for the colony, as the leaders believed that the British would in time return to an attack.
-De Mist professed to know nothing of military matters and believed that the governor should have sole authority in this matter.
+In September 1804, de Mist laid down his authority as commissioner-general so that the governor would have greater freedom to act.
+An overriding question was how best to prepare defenses for the colony, as the leaders believed that the British would in time return to an attack. de Mist professed to know nothing of military matters and believed that the governor should have sole authority in this matter.
 The two men worked well together.

 Family life

 In 1816, De Mist petitioned King Willem I for permission to adopt the surname 'Uitenhage de Mist', by which some of his ancestors were known.
 The king approved the request and issued a Koninklijke Besluit (royal licence) to that effect on 22 January 1817.

 He was married three times.
 His first marriage was to Amalia Strubberg on 20 September 1772 in Cleves.
 They were divorced on 10 December 1783.
 They had four sons and two daughters together.

 His second marriage was to Elisabeth Morré on 8 May 1796 in Beverwijk.
 They were divorced on 8 January 1800.

 His third marriage was to Magdalena de Jonge on 20 December 1808 in The Hague.

-He died 3 August 1823, in Voorburg.
+He died on 3 August 1823, in Voorburg.